layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-javascript.md

 Workflow.

 ![](.asset-flow-javascript_images/5d782757.png "Output Ports (Javascript)")

-A Javascript processor can only have one output port from which it sends ingested data downstream in the Workkflow.

 A port can have a name and description.
 Names must exist and be unique within the processor.